cs01/gdbgui/docs/gettingstarted.md

 gdbgui --help
 ```

-If you need help:
+If you have a question about something

 * Read documentation on the [homepage](https://github.com/cs01/gdbgui/)
-* Ask a question in the [gdbgui chat room](https://gitter.im/gdbgui/Lobby)
 * [Ask question in an issue on github](https://github.com/cs01/gdbgui/issues)